saltstack/salt/doc/topics/download.rst

 Red Hat Enterprise Linux 5 rpms
 ```````````````````````````````

+Salt is being built for RHEL5, updates will be available soon!

 Red Hat Enterprise Linux 5 requires more backports and the use of the
 python 2.6 stack provided in the EPEL repository.
 All of the listed packages